bozensel/EVPN_proxy-nd_Hosts_Routers/README.md

 There is a distinction between host and routers when doing proxy-nd is explained in RFCs 9161 and the solution in 9047.
 Thanks to the distinction, we are able to identify Rtr or Host of specific IPv6 and Mac addresses.

-See sample output from the CLI:
+See a sample output from the CLI:

 ![image](https://user-images.githubusercontent.com/94804863/159651921-b90465cd-f543-44f7-a783-1a448753197a.png)